 Kenilworth Dairies lies in the heart of the Mary Valley.
 Rich in pasture and natural beauty – the Mary Valley and surrounds are a fine food destination.

 The Mary Valley

-Kenilworth is nestled within the rolling hills of the Mary Valley 60km west of Noosa and approximately 2 hours drive north from Brisbane.
-With a history of agriculture, beef and dairy farming on rich fertile land, the Mary Valley has earned a reputation as a ‘food bowl’ in the south east corner of Queensland.
+Kenilworth is nestled within the rolling hills of the Mary Valley.
+It is about 60km west of Noosa and approximately 2 hours drive north from Brisbane.
+Kenilworth enjoys a history of agriculture, beef and dairy farming on rich fertile land.
+Not surprisingly, the Mary Valley has earned a reputation as a ‘food bowl’ in the south east corner of Queensland.

 Today the Mary Valley is generally defined by the tourist railway that runs between Gympie and Imbil.
-However the Mary River itself originates on the slopes of the Conondale Range (west of Maleny), collecting water from country with rainfall up to 2,500mm a year and flows north east to Maryborough .
+However the Mary River itself originates on the slopes of the Conondale Range (west of Maleny).
+Collecting water from country with rainfall up to 2,500mm a year, The Mary flows north east to Maryborough.

 The Mary River

 The Mary River was named in 1847 by the New South Wales Governor, Sir Charles Fitzroy, after his wife, Lady Mary Lennox.

 The River was used for rafting timber during the early years of European land settlement.
 With the discovery of gold at Gympie in 1867, it brought an inflow of miners and pastoralists.

 Alluvial flats along the Mary River and some of its tributaries then started to be used for cropping.
 There was small-time dairying from the 1880s and the region’s first butter factory opened in 1906.

 The Mary Valley was transformed as a result of the railway which was constructed in 1914-15.
 Towns followed in quick succession along The Mary, expanding from one-teacher schools to places with banks and schools of arts.